MelSaFer/MelSaFer/README.md

 ## 💫 About Me:
 ### Hello, I am Melany Salas.

- Computer Engineer Student at Instituto Tecnológico de Costa Rica, currently studying the sixth semester, with knowledge in relational and non-relational databases, object-oriented programming, data structures, algorithms and more.
-Currently, I am learning about project administration, software design and cybersecurity.
+Computer Engineering student at Instituto Tecnológico de Costa Rica, with knowledge in relational and non-relational databases, data structures, algorithms, cybersecurity, virtual reality, and more.

- During the career I have maintained excellent grades, with an average of 93.
-I have developed different programs, including games, applications for food services and others.
+Throughout my academic career, I have maintained excellent grades and developed various programs, including games and applications for food services.
+I consider myself a creative person with strong problem-solving abilities and a passion for learning, which is one of the main reasons I chose this degree.
+Helping others brings me joy, and I enjoy working in team environments.

- I consider myself as a creative person, with the ability of solving problems and learn new things, one of the things I love the most is learning, that is one of the reason I chose this degree.
-Besides, helping other people makes me happy, that is why I enjoy working with teams.
+I have a strong interest in expanding my knowledge in data science and artificial intelligence, aiming to integrate these technologies into future projects.

 ## 🌐 Contact Info: